 Why aren’t parents setting good driving examples?

-We’ve said it before, and we’ll say it again: Research shows parents have the most influence on their teens’ driving habits; they are driving role models for their teens.
-However, many parents still take the “do as I say, not as I do” attitude when their teens are in the car, watching every driving maneuver.
-A new study from […]Read More...
+Parents are driving role models for their teens’ driving habits, but many still take a “do as I say, not as I do” attitude when their teens are in the car.Read More...

 Distracted Driving Awareness Month Video: Professionalisim